Computer-Programming-B/Tron/README.md

 -----------
 Your tron game doesn't have to look or work like any other.
 Possible extensions are:
 + Added graphics for collisions
++ Add obstacles or a maze to make the game more challenging
 + A timer that increase the score the longer the player avoids crashing
 + A two player game where one person uses the mouse and the other uses the keyboard
 + A computer opponent
+Your tron game doesn't have to work or look like any other.
+Have fun and be creative!

 Samples of Student Work
 -----------------------